 Continuous practice of yoga has been proven to strengthen the immune system.
 Poses such like Asana and Pranayama have great effects on this field.
 It is because engaging in yoga brings beneficial effects in the blood and cells by providing more oxygen and improving its flow in the body that therefore results to holistic wellness.

 Blows Your Blues Away

-One study found that consistent yoga practice uplifts the mood and cures depression by increasing the serotonin levels (happy hormones) and lowering the levels (stress hormones).
-The part of the brain known as left is also heightened with yoga practices.
+One study found that consistent yoga practice uplifts the mood and cures depression by increasing the serotonin levels (happy hormones) and lowering the cortisol levels (stress hormones).
+The part of the brain known as left prefrontal cortex is also heightened with yoga practices.
 And once this part is activated, higher levels of happiness is boosted as well as the immune system.
 Long-term practitioners even showed more dramatic increases in heightening the activity of that certain part of brain.

 Helps Balance the Hormones

 At this point we already know that hormones play a significant role in our physical and mental health.
 And yoga lowers the levels of cortisol hormones.
 Though it is a natural reaction of the body to increase the cortisol in times of stress, the high levels once it became chronic, could lead to permanent brain changes, depression, osteoporosis, and food cravings.

 By lowering the cortisol, blood sugar levels also decrease.
 For people with diabetes, lowering the sugar in the blood makes the body more sensitive to insulin that would later encourage weight loss, lesser risks to heart attack, kidney complications, and blindness.

 Improves the Power of Mind and Molds the Spirit